theThousandSonsArchivalProject/theThousandSonsArchivalProject.github.io/README.md

-# theThousandSonsArchivalProject.github.io
+# the Thousand Sons Archival Project

-A backup archive for the Chinese translations of the Thouand Sons' stories.
+A backup archive on the Chinese translations of the Thouand Sons' stories.
 Magnus, Ahriman, Ctesias, Arvida, and more...

 Please note the translations are fan-based, non-profit, and are not for commercial use.

 All rights reserved by Games Workshop & the Black Library.

 ---